-In Figure 12, the Systematic Errors check flags as 'Suspect' a period of 12 consecutive days of wind speed measurements taken at the top of Hegyhatsal tower.
+In Figure 12, the Systematic Errors check flags as 'Suspect' 12 consecutive days of wind speed measurements taken at the top of Hegyhatsal tower.
 A close inspection reveals that the minimum wind speed record is over 5 m s-1, which is considerably high when compared with the wind speeds measured at the lower levels.
-Indeed, the three anemometers located at 10, 48 and 82 meters measure weaker winds or even calms during this 12-day period.
+Indeed, the three anemometers located at 10, 48, and 82 meters measure weaker winds or even calms during these 12 days.
 An offset could have been inserted in the data logger and produced the inconsistency observed in the uppermost wind speed measurements.
-In this case, this 12-day period of winds at 115 meters should not be considered reliable.
+In this case, these 12 days of winds at 115 meters should not be considered reliable.
 Figure 13 shows a false detection of a systematic error at WLEF tall tower.
-Although the test flags as 'Suspect' a period of 2 months of wind speed data at 122 meter level, a visual inspection and comparison with winds at other levels does not discern any inconsistency in these observations.
+Although the test flags as 'Suspect' 2 months of wind speed data at 122 meter level, a visual inspection and comparison with winds at other levels do not discern any inconsistency in these observations.
 Hence, these data should not be discarded unless a sensor failure is reported in the metadata.